kmeichao/CS111lab0/lab0/README.md

 # A Kernel Seedling

-One sentence description
+This is a kernel module that counts and shows the number of running processes.

 ## Building

-Explain how to build your kernel module
+Run the command "make" in the directory lab0.

 ## Running

-Explain how to run your kernel module and what to expect
+Inside the lab0 directory, run the following commands:
+> sudo insmod proc_count.ko
+> cat /proc/count

+"sudo insmod" initializes the module and the last command should report a single integer representing the number of processes running on the machine.

 ## Cleaning Up

-Explain how to remove your kernel module and clean up the code
+To remove the kernel and clean up the code run the following command:
+> sudo rmmod proc_count
+> make clean

+"sudo rmmod" will print nothing if it succeeds.

 ## Testing